Non-exhaustive list of issues that need to be addressed in Australia…

 The United Nations, its World Meteorological Organization (WMO) and the Intergovernmental Panel on Climate Change (IPCC), that is part of the WMO, are responsible for the fraud of ‘carbon dioxide-driven climate change’.

-The United Nations and its World Health Organization (WHO) are responsible for the criminal fraud of non-existent COVID-19 and associated mandates, including mask mandates, lockdowns and vaccination mandates.
+The United Nations and its World Health Organization (WHO) are responsible for the criminal fraud of non-existent COVID-19 and associated mandates, including mask mandates, lock-downs and vaccination mandates.

 The International Monetary Fund (IMF), which the mainstream media in Australia reported on so frequently in earlier years before it became widely disliked, is also an agency of the United Nations.